D.Sc., University Lecturer Petri Nummi

 My research focus is on ecology of Anatidae at their wintering, staging and breeding grounds.
 Migratory animals are particularly complex to study and their populations likewise challenging to manage because they use various habitats during their annual cycle, thus being subjected to variable environmental constraints.
 To understand their population dynamics, it is crucial to study the mechanisms leading individuals to migrate and the constraints they face during migration.
 I thus chose to orient my career in the comprehension of ecosystems and migratory animal population functioning.

 D.Sc.
 Sari Holopainen (formerly Suhonen)

 In my doctoral thesis I studied duck population dynamics and habitat use in boreal wetlands.
 I’m also interested in ecosystem engineering by the beaver and duck management.
 After my dissertation I had about a one year post-doctoral position in urban stormwater projects (Urban Oases and Stormfilter) at the University of Helsinki.
 My focus was on the nature diversity in stormwater wetlands.
 In my current post-doctoral research will focus on duck population issues at the flyway scale.
 I have started my own project “Towards flyway-level adaptive duck management in Europe” in July 2016.
-The beginning is funded by Haavikko-foundation.
-The year 2017 will be funded by Maj and Tor Nessling Foundation.
+The beginning was funded by Haavikko-foundation.
+Years 2017-2018 are funded by Maj and Tor Nessling Foundation.